Enelg52/OffensiveGo/README.md

 Go binaries generally have no installation dependencies, compiler statically links Go runtime and needed packages.
 Static linking results in larger binaries.
 2 MB for "Hello World" compared to 54 KB in C.

-Avoid buffer overflows: Buffer overflows occur when a program writes data beyond the end of a buffer, which can lead to memory corruption and potentially allow attackers to execute arbitrary code.
-To avoid buffer overflows, use Go's built-in safe string manipulation functions, such as copy() and append(), and avoid using unsafe pointer arithmetic.

 ### Compilation